The functional role of silicon in legumes: from root nodulation to community-level responses

 - Community-wide consequences of silicon supplementation in a field setting, focusing on the extent to which silicon alters cumulative crop yield, forage quality, invertebrate and microbial communities and soil chemistry in lucerne Medicago sativa in collaboration with the Australian Steel Mill Services (ASMS).

 Given the growing importance of legumes at a global scale, silicon could play a vital role in improving legume health and productivity with manifold environmental benefits.

 Paul SC, Putra R, Mueller C, (2020) 'Early life starvation has stronger intra-generational than transgenerational effects on key life-history traits and consumption measures in a sawfly', Plos One, vol.14, no.12, Article no.e0226519

-Associate Professor Scott N. Johnson, Associate Professor Jeff R. Powell and Professor Susan E. Hartley (The University of York)
+Associate Professor Scott N. Johnson, Professor Jeff R. Powell and Professor Susan E. Hartley (The University of Sheffield)